Are you working on finishing your basement on your own? These finished basement ideas could…

 Here is the open part where the pocket doors will go.

-Our contractor bought a pocket door kit at Home Depot, and followed the instructions to install it.
+Our contractor bought a pocket door kit from our local home improvement store, and followed the instructions to install it.
 He hung the doors before finishing the wall, to be sure that everything was going to work properly.
 It also helped us be able to close up the space better if we needed to before the project was finished.

 Pocket Doors Open